jimratliff/GenoMac-user/README.md

 ##### Operations that do *not* run every time Hypervisor is run
 There are two buckets of operations that do *not* run everytime Hypervisor is run:
 - Purely bootstrap operations.
 These don’t even make sense being run more than once (unless there has been an exceptional change)
 - Operations that are costly because they require user interaction.
 The settings that these interaction-requiring operations implement are in principle no different from non-interactive idempotent settings (such as those implemented via `defaults write`).
-There would be harm (in the sense of not damaging the configuration) to run them repeatedly, but because they’re costly to run the costs outweight the benefits.
+There would be no harm (in the sense of not damaging the configuration) to run them repeatedly, but because they’re costly to run the costs outweight the benefits.

+**TODO** (a) Add discussion in the Developer section about states. (b) Add reference here to that discussion.

+These typically one-time-only operations (whether because bootstrap, interactive, or both) are associated with PERM states: Each time Hypervisor is run, it checks whether the relevant PERM state has been set.
+If not, it implements the setting and sets the PERM state, so that the setting won’t (typically) be implemented again.

 For each user: